chantelwetzel-noaa/data_summary/doc/_main.md

 # Squarespot rockfish
  The most recent assessment of Squarespot rockfish was a data-moderate assessment conducted in 2021.
 Across available data, Squarespot rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 155 length observations, 0 age readings, and 6 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 116 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2000, a total of 116 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 116 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 15,716 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 15,716 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 15,716 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 15,716 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 4,133 length observations, 408 age readings, and 809 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 1,478 length observations, 344 age readings, and 1,065 otoliths that are available to be aged.